Translations of this page:

 There are several ways how to use a random generator.
 This are some functions which the random generator can execute:

-• Two values are available for the drawn note: First, the numeric code and second, the entered text for the slip – this can be, for example, the filename of an image (e.g. Single Factorial Design).
+• Two values are available for the drawn note: First, the numeric code and second, the entered text for the slip – this can be, for example, the filename of an image (e.g. Single Factorial Experimental Design).

 • The random generator can draw multiple slips within an interview (option Codes drawn per interview), ensuring that the same slip is not drawn multiple times.